gruener-campus-malchow/docs/README.md

 ## Installation

 Put the files on an Apache webserver running PHP.
-That's it, no more configuring required.
+That's it, no more tampering with config files required.